-- (1) WHO ASSIGNS.
+- (1) WHO GATHERS INFORMATION.
+Tournament hosts are responsible for gathering all of the necessary information about judges for AMTA Representatives to assign judges to rounds. - (2) WHAT INFORMATION IS GATHERED.
+The following information is the required information: - (a) Willingness/unwillingness to preside; - (b) Type: judge, attorney, law student, or non-attorney; - (c) Coach or non-coach; - (d) AMTA/mock trial experience; - (e) Litigator or non-litigator; - (f) Preferences on being paired with another volunteer; - (g) Any conflicts/affiliations. - (3) WHO ASSIGNS.
 AMTA Representatives are ultimately responsible for assigning judges to rounds.
-AMTA Representatives may designate tournament staff or coaches to assist with the draft panel assignments or may create the panels themselves.
-AMTA Representatives are strongly encouraged to consult with the tournament staff. - (2) RECOMMENDED ASSIGNMENT PROCEDURE IN ROUND 1.
-The assignment of judges to Round 1 trials shall be random. - (3) RECOMMENDED ASSIGNMENT PROCEDURE IN ROUNDS 2 AND 3. - (a) First, assign one Category One judge to each trial, beginning with the top pairing and working down.

-- (b) If every trial has at least one Category One judge, add a second Category One judge to each trial, beginning with the top pairing and working down.
+AMTA Representatives may designate tournament staff or coaches to assist with the draft panel assignments or may create the judge panels themselves.
+AMTA Representatives are strongly encouraged to consult with the tournament staff.
+AMTA Representatives must assign the panels to any rounds involving teams from any host schools.
+If tournament staff assist in creating other panels, AMTA Representatives must review and approve the final panels. - (4) RECOMMENDED ASSIGNMENT PROCEDURE IN ROUND 1.
+The assignment of judges to Round 1 trials shall be random. - (5) RECOMMENDED ASSIGNMENT PROCEDURE IN ROUNDS 2 AND 3. - (a) First, assign one Category One judge to each trial, beginning with the top pairing and working down. - (b) If every trial has at least one Category One judge, add a second Category One judge to each trial, beginning with the top pairing and working down.
 If there are fewer Category One judges than trials, proceed to sub. (c). - (c) After all Category One judges are assigned, assign one Category Two judge to each trial, beginning with the highest available pairing and working down. - (d) If any trial does not have two judges assigned, assign Category Three judges until every trial has two judges. - (e) If there are enough judges for every trial to have a third judge, assign the judges from the top of the pairings, working down. - (f) If there are enough judges for only some trials to have a third judge, assign the third judges from the bottom of the pairings, working up, leaving the top trials with two judges.
 Judges should likewise be assigned from the bottom up, so that the highest ranked third judge is closest to the top of the pairings. - (g) The following example diagrams may be helpful in visualizing the judge assignment process: